Corporate Governance

 (Outside Director)

 As an Outside Director, he is expected to make recommendations to Board of Directors and to play a role in exercising an appropriate supervisory function.
-The reason for appointing him is that, based on his insight acquired through many years of experience as an economist at financial institutions, we determined the he would be able to properly fulfill this expected role. -
+The reason for appointing him is that he has properly fulfilled this expected role based on his insight acquired through many years of experience as an economist at financial institutions, since he was appointed as a Director of the Company.
+Attended all of the 12 Board of Directors' meetings held during fiscal year 2025.

 Haruka Matsuyama